Special Offers, Travel-Friendly Convenience

 Taiwan Tour Bus system

-• Value-added service
+- Value-added service

-Chinese, English, Japanese, and Korean audio guide service and free wireless internet access were added.
+Chinese, English, Japanese, and Korean audio guide service and free wireless internet access were added. - Special offers

-83 half-day, one-day, two-day, and offshore island package tours and Taiwan Tour Bus Train-Bus Travel Passports
+83 half-day, one-day, two-day, and offshore island package tours and Taiwan Tour Bus Train-Bus Travel Passports - Ridership

 Ridership Taiwan Tour Bus had a total ridership of 132,000 (with international visitors accounting for about 90,000, or 68%, of the total).
-Tourism revenue directly generated exceeded NT$265 million.
+Tourism revenue directly generated exceeded NT$265 million. - Marketing and promotion

-Chinese, English, Japanese, and Korean promotional brochures, occasional stored value card promotions for half-price shuttle service, and preferential marketing and promotion deals from businesses in areas served by the shuttle routes.
+Chinese, English, Japanese, and Korean promotional brochures, occasional stored value card promotions for half-price shuttle service, and preferential marketing and promotion deals from businesses in areas served by the shuttle routes. - Quality control

 Tour package assessments by experts and scholars and workshops for industry personnel were arranged.